FHPythonUtils/PyLSR/DOCS/pylsr/index.md

 - `layer` *LSRImageData* - lsrimagedata
 imageDimensions (tuple[int, int]): a tuple of the image dimensions
-- `flattenedSoFar` *Image.Image, optional* - Raster of what has already been flattened.
+- `flattenedSoFar` *Image.Image, optional* - Render of what has already been flattened.
 Defaults to None.

 #### Returns